 This mini-term will take up to 30 students to the country of New Zealand, which consists of two islands (about 2/3 the landmass of California), located 1000 miles southeast of Australia.
 There, the focus will be on electric power development and environmental management, covering technical, economic, environmental, sociopolitical and cultural issues in New Zealand.
 Students will work in multi-disciplinary teams to research a topic related to the program’s themes.

 On the coach tour of power generation sites, several in remote wilderness locations, the group will travel more than 2,500 miles.
 The trip will begin on the North Island in Auckland, New Zealand's largest city, and end in Christchurch, the largest city on the South Island.
 Students will meet with public officials, electricity market and environmental regulators, representatives of indigenous peoples (Maori), farmers, foresters, power company management, engineers and plant operators at nine power stations.
 These stations include an underground hydroelectric plant, a thermal plant that burns both natural gas and coal, and two wind farms with 200 wind turbines on a mountain ridge north of Wellington.

-Students will be required to participate in a series of pre-departure seminars during fall term; maintain a detailed journal during the stay in New Zealand; and, complete and present a team-project analysis that draws upon both Web- and library-based research and field research in New Zealand.
+Students will be required to participate in a series of pre-departure seminars during fall term; maintain detailed field notes during the stay in New Zealand; and, complete and present a team-project analysis that draws upon both conventional research and field research in New Zealand.

 (For specific dates, contact the International Programs Office, Old Chapel, Third Floor.)